erwinkramer/otel-business/README.md

 > [OTel Span Events](https://opentelemetry.io/docs/concepts/signals/traces/#span-events) are [ActivityEvents in .NET](https://learn.microsoft.com/en-us/dotnet/api/system.diagnostics.activityevent) and end up in the `traces` table.

 Use `NewBusinessEvent()` to create business events within a span.
-These events are stored in the same table but are associated with a span, ensuring more reliable delivery.
+These events are stored in the same table as [Logs](#logs) but are directly associated with a span, ensuring more reliable delivery.
 For more details, refer to the [Reliability notes](#reliability-notes).

 ### Logs